googleapis/google-cloud-dotnet/docs/README.md

 for documentation.
 It also contains templates for API-specific documentation.

-The documentation is hosted on GitHub pages, and build using docfx.
+The documentation is hosted on GitHub pages, and built using docfx.

 There are two kinds of documentation: